 “Auto Race Betting” – Auto racing is the second-most watched sport on television in the United States, falling behind only to the NFL.
 The three major “leagues” for auto race betting include NASCAR, Formula One and Indy racing.
 At least one of these competitions is running at any given time so you can get in on the action all year round.

 Betting on auto racing at online is fairly easy because there are only three categories of bets.
 These are bets on the winner of the race, matchups between individual drivers and proposition bets on a variety of topics.

 Best Auto Racing Betting Site

 Betting on the Winner Of Auto Races

-The betting site will list every driver in a future race in a manner similar to this:
+The sportsbook will list every driver in a future race in a manner similar to this:

 - Bobby Labonte 60/1

 - Carl Edwards 20/1

 - Kyle Busch 7/1